rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ## Rust in Education

-### Have you taken in the past year or are you currently taking a course or training which uses or teaches Rust?
+### Are you currently or have you in the last year taken a course or training which uses or teaches Rust?

 Type: select one